Alto Saxophone ~ Baritone Saxophone

 MU1 Renick’s professional credits include a cross-section of musical styles, from classical to jazz to R&B to free improvisation.
 Highlights include performances with the Genkin Philharmonic, the Odean Pope Saxophone Choir, David Baker’s Jazz Ensemble, David Sanchez, and the Busselli-Wallarab Jazz Orchestra.
 In addition, he was a founding member of several original ensembles, including the Saxophone Cartel (a saxophone quintet), and the jazz/hip-hop/funk band, Mojai.
 He is active as a composer and arranger of music in all styles and for ensembles of all sizes.

 In 2006, MU1 Renick auditioned and was selected for assignment to the U.S. Naval Academy Band.
-Following recruit training at RTC, Great Lakes, he reported for duty as saxophonist with the Next Wave Jazz Ensemble, Superintendent's Combo, Crabtowne Stompers, wind ensemble, marching band, and ceremonial units.
-For his collateral duties, he serves as head music librarian and is also Assistant Command Financial Specialist.MU1 Renick has been awarded the Navy and Marine Corps Achievement Medal, Navy Good Conduct Medal (2 awards), the National Defense Service Medal, Global War on Terrorism Service Medal, and the Navy Pistol Marksmanship Ribbon.
+Following recruit training at RTC, Great Lakes, he reported for duty as saxophonist with the Next Wave Jazz Ensemble, Superintendent's Combo, Crabtowne Stompers, concert band, marching band, and ceremonial units.
+MU1 Renick was the band's Sailor of the Year in 2013.
+For his collateral duties, he serves as head music librarian, Leading Petty Officer of the concert band, and is also Assistant Command Financial Specialist.MU1 Renick has been awarded the Navy and Marine Corps Achievement Medal, Navy Good Conduct Medal (2 awards), the National Defense Service Medal, Global War on Terrorism Service Medal, and the Navy Pistol Marksmanship Ribbon.